 "Winchester District has unique natural, cultural and historic assets which means it is an attractive place to live, work and visit.
+The need to adapt to, improve resilience to and mitigate climate change is being responded to.
 The challenges of changes to the environment, economy and lifestyles will be met in a positive manner.
 The natural beauty, biodiversity and cultural heritage will be enhanced.
 Key assets such as chalk streams and the setting of the national park will be protected.

 New development will address the needs of the area and enhance the sustainably of communities, natural environment and the economy and respond to the wider relationship with neighbouring areas.
-The District will be better placed to adapt, be resilient and mitigate climate change and help the council to address its climate emergency declaration."
+The climate emergency will lead to energy efficiency standards ensuring that residential development is built to net zero."